bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:42:40

-As soon as we go towards `threshold signatures`, you know, the `T of N` where there's only a subset and `Frost` in particular, which is...
+As soon as we go towards `threshold signatures`, you know, the T-of-N where there's only a subset and `Frost` in particular, which is...

 **Tim Ruffing**: 00:42:50